Do My Business Posts Help SEO?

 - You can direct traffic to specific pages on your website through your Google My Business listing.
 This will mean a boost to your website’s rankings.

-- Your Google My Business listing also invites customer interaction and reviews.
+- Your Business listing also invites customer interaction and reviews.

 - If you link your Google My Business posts to forms, you can collect user info.
 Bringing people back to the site through a blog or newsletter will level up your SEO.